Published Jun 4, 2024

 For Anthony Tran, Star Trek was presence that came in and out of his life since his youth.
 He recalls his first contact when he was a young child.

-"My parents were fans of The Originals Series," states Tran.
+"My parents were fans of ," states Tran.
 "I remember at one point we were in LA randomly, I grew up in Southern California, and we met George Takei.
 My parents are immigrants from Vietnam, and they were so stoked about it.
 I had seen bits of it, but I wasn't immersed in the world.
-I was later reintroduced again with the 2009 film."
+I was later reintroduced again with ."

 Approach to Season 5's Designs